Search Transit Toronto

 North of Bloor station, Milton trains continue to parallel the tracks of the Weston sub, approaching the West Toronto Junction.
 There, Milton trains curve west and join Canadian Pacific's freight tracks paralleling Dundas Street.
 When Canadian Pacific sold this end of its Galt subdivision, they tore up the north-south track that crossed its east-west freight tracks and connected with CP's track heading north to Bolton.
 Instead, they installed a south-to-west track to complement their existing south-to-east track, allowing freight trains to access their Bolton track directly, rather than use Canadian National trackage, or its yard at Agincourt to turn around.
 GO Transit also upgraded its north-to-west turn to allow for higher speeds as trains sped through the junction.
 Previously, GO Trains using the old curve were limited to just 30 kilometres per hour.
 The new curve also connects directly to the Canadian Pacific mainline, bypassing the throat to a yard located south of the CP mainline.

 Heading west, and passing over a bridge over Keele Street, passengers can see a large yard opening up north of the tracks.
-This yard is still in use at the time of this writing (July 2014), as Canadian Pacific drops off and picks up blocks of cars serving local industries.
-This is Lambton Yard, which used to be Canadian Pacific's main steam-era maintenance facility.
+This yard is still in use at the time of this writing (October 2025), as Canadian Pacific drops off and picks up blocks of cars serving local industries.
+This is the combined facility of West Toronto Yard (from Keele to Runnymede) and Lambton Yard (from Runnymede to Scarlett).
+These yards used to be Canadian Pacific's main steam-era maintenance facility, as well as serving as the main freight yard covering the City of Toronto, until Toronto Yard opened in Agincourt in the mid 1960s.
 Although this facility was replaced by a small locomotive maintenance area at Runnymede Road, the level of traffic operating on Canadian Pacific tracks through this area and points west remains the major obstacle to increased service on the GO Train line.

 West of Lambton Yard, after crossing over bridges over Jane Street and Scarlett Road, Milton GO Trains cross a tall bridge over the Humber River.
 This can be a beautiful sight, especially in the fall, and it remains a favourite place for railfans to catch trains on camera.